2019 California Building Codes will become effective January 1, 2020. CLICK HERE for more information.

 Depending on the scope of work, other City departments or outside agencies may be required to review your plans.
 For example, plan submittals for restaurants require San Bernardino County Health Department approval in addition to City approval.
 Your plan checker will be able to direct you to any outside agencies that are required to review your plans.
 Generally, if your plans require review by another City department, the Development Department will route your plans to those departments on your behalf.
 If a separate submittal to another City department is required, your Plan Checker will advise you of that process.

-What do I do if my building permit expires?
+What do I do if my building permit is about to expire or has already expired?

+Request for Permit Extension and submit to our office for review.
 If a building permit does expire, you may be required to begin the permit process again, including paying all applicable fees.
 If your permit has already expired, contact the Building Division at (760) 955-5100 for more information.
+More FAQs